Toshimitsu Hamasaki

 Yin X, Hamasaki T, Follmann D, Evans SR. OutSMARTing Superbugs.
 CHANCE 2020; 33(3):22-30 Abstract

 Dimairo M, Coates E, Pallmann O, Todd S, Julious SA, Jaki T, Wason J, Mander AP, Weir CJ, König F, Walton MK, Biggs K, Nicholl J, Hamasaki T, Proschan MA, Scott JA, Ando Y, Hind D, Altman DG.
-The Adaptive designs CONSORT Extension (ACE) statement: a checklist with explanation and elaboration guideline for reporting randomised trials that use an adaptive design.
+The Adaptive designs CONSORT Extension (ACE) statement: a checklist with explanation and elaboration guideline for reporting randomized trials that use an adaptive design.
 BMJ 2020;369:m115 AbstractTrials 2020; 21:528 Abstract

 Dimairo M, Coates E, Pallmann O, Todd S, Julious SA, Jaki T, Wason J, Mander AP, Weir CJ, König F, Walton MK, Biggs K, Nicholl J, Hamasaki T, Proschan MA, Scott JA, Ando Y, Hind D, Altman DG.
-Development of a consensus-driven CONSORT Extension for randomised trials using an adaptive design.
+Development of a consensus-driven CONSORT Extension for randomized trials using an adaptive design.
 BMC Medicine 2018; 16:210.
 Abstract

 Book Chapters, Textbooks (Selected Publications)